Cum nimis absurdum: Provisions

 Paul IV sought to strictly enforce earlier canonical restrictions against the Jews — as those prohibiting their practising medicine among Christians, employing Christian servants, and the like — but he also restricted them in their commercial activity, forbade them to have more than one synagogue in any city, enforced the wearing of the yellow hat, refused to permit a Jew to be addressed as "signor", and finally decreed that they should live in a designated area separated from Christians.
 The last measure was carried out in Rome with unrelenting cruelty.

-According to Herbert Thurston, "[E]dicts issued at various times for the destruction of copies of the Talmud, the Bull "Cum nimis absurdum" of Paul IV constraining the Jews of Rome to live segregated in a Ghetto and subject to other harassing disabilities, represent rather the prejudices of individual pontiffs ..."
+According to Herbert Thurston, "[E]dicts issued at various times for the destruction of copies of the Talmud, the Bull 'Cum nimis absurdum' of Paul IV constraining the Jews of Rome to live segregated in a Ghetto and subject to other harassing disabilities, represent ... the prejudices of individual pontiffs ..."

 There was to be no more than one synagogue in each state, territory and domain.
-It forbade the construction of new synagogues, and decreed the demolition of any others beyond the one permitted.
+The bull forbade the construction of new synagogues and decreed the demolition of any others beyond the one permitted.
 Furthermore, Jews were not allowed to own real property and were required to sell those properties which they then owned within a set period of time.
-This contradicted a precedent set as early as 598, by Gregory the Great which clearly laid down that the Jews were to be allowed to keep their own festivals and religious practices, and their rights of property, even in the case of their synagogues.
+These restrictions contradicted a precedent set as early as 598, by Gregory I which clearly laid down that the Jews were to be allowed to keep their own festivals and religious practices, and their rights of property, even in the case of their synagogues.